 A vaccary is a cow pasture and these are prevalent in the uplands of northern England.
 Their main purpose was to provide oxen in the medieval period, as the ox (a castrated male bovine of at least four years old) was employed to shape the land and haul wagons.

-The Archaeological Group has recently researched many of the vaccaries within the Blackburn Hundred.
+The Archaeology Group has recently researched many of the vaccaries within the Blackburn Hundred.